-Notify the department at least 48 hours in advance of construction of the test strip.
-On the first day of production of each new mix design requiring a test strip, produce approximately 750 ton of HMA and cease production until the required testing is completed.
-Test strips shall be located in a section of the roadway to allow a representative (i.e. not a ramp or shoulder, etc.) rolling pattern.
+Notify the department at least 5 calendar days in advance of construction of the test strip.
+On the first day of production for a test strip, produce approximately 750 tons of HMA.
+(Note: tonnage shall be adjusted to accommodate natural break points in the project.)
+Test strips shall be located in a section of the roadway to allow a representative rolling pattern (i.e. not a ramp or shoulder, etc.).